tenzir/tenzir/web/blog/shelling-out-to-zeek-and-suricata/index.md

 ![Piping Zeek to Tenzir](zeek-to-tenzir-pipe.excalidraw.svg)

 When using the `shell` operator, the `tenzir` process spawns `zeek` or `suricata` as child process.
-The operator then copies the bytes from stdin of the `tenzir` process to the child's stdin using a Unix pipe (and in reverse for stdout):
+The operator then forwards the bytes from stdin of the `tenzir` process to the child's stdin, and uses the child's stdout as input to the subsequent `parse` operator.

 ![Shelling out to Zeek](zeek-to-tenzir-shell.excalidraw.svg)